Monday, October 27, 2025

-It’s been a while, but one of the best-selling Canadian bands of all time, Finger Eleven, has completed their first new studio album in a decade, with Last Night On Earth, due 7th November through Better Noise Music.
+It’s been a while, but one of the best-selling Canadian bands of all time, Finger Eleven, has completed their first new studio album in a decade, with Last Night On Earth, due 7th November through Better Noise Music – They’ve now released the title track as their latest single with accompanying video.

-Out now, the album’s second single and video, the thunderous ‘Blue Sky Mystery’ featuring Richard Patrick from Filter.
+The single follows on from the hunderous ‘Blue Sky Mystery’ featuring Richard Patrick from Filter.
 You can listen to the song here and watch the video here at RAMzine.

 Vocalist Scott Anderson noted that the chorus had a heavy Black Sabbath vibe, and the band maintained that throughout the song’s evolution even as the verses underwent a larger transformation.
 Changes even came in at the eleventh hour of mixing, but they got the song they wanted.
 He wrote the lyrics for ‘Blue Sky Mystery’about burrowing into the rabbit hole of a deep obsession.
 “The more it’s in front of you, the less you understand it, the more you’re obsessed with it,” he says.
 “You can’t get your mind around it, or away from it.”